wwillfred/view-formatting/README.md

 # view-formatting
-JSON formatting of list views for Sharepoint site
-This is the JSON code needed to format the "focus areas" list on the Fintechs page on the Insider site.
+JSON view formatting for the lists used in the "Fintechs" page on Insider site.
-This formatting allows the full text of each item in the Focus Areas list to be displayed in full on the actual Sharepoint page.
+There are two lists with views on that Insider page:
+  1. Focus areas
+  2. Companies (i.e. the Fintechs)